 - If you are having trouble with technology–you can’t see or hear, or people can’t see or hear you–please leave the breakout room and return to the main session.
-You can work on your technology issues there (probably with Rev. Sharon).
+You can work on your technology issues there with the Zoom host.

 - If you would like to join a different conversation, leave your breakout room and return to the main session.
-You can ask Rev. Sharon to put you in a different room.
-Be sure to let Rev. Sharon know what room you were just in, or else she might put you back in!
+You can ask the Zoom host to put you in a different room.
+Be sure to let the Zoom host know what room you were just in, or else they might put you back in!

 - When you are ready to leave coffee hour, select “Leave Meeting.”